Best Nicotine Gum & Lozenges Compared

 Common brands: CVS Health, Walgreens, Walmart (Equate), Amazon Basic Care, Kirkland (Costco) Strengths: 2 mg, 4 mg Types: Regular and mini Flavors: Mint (most common) Price: $20-35 for a 72-81 count box

-The same story as generic gum: identical active ingredient, identical dose, required bioequivalence.
-Most major retailers now offer their own mini lozenge versions.
+Same story as generic gum: identical active ingredient, identical dose, required bioequivalence.
+Most major retailers now carry mini versions alongside standard lozenges.

 Pros: